Jury mast knot: #1167

-This variation grips the mast best in the absence of other means to prevent the knot from sliding downwards.
-The pattern of this variation, from the left, is: under-under-under/over-over.
+This variation might grip the mast best (per Ashley) in the absence of other means to prevent the knot from sliding downwards.
+The pattern of this variation, from the left, is: under-under/over-over.

 #1168

 This variation is the simplest of the three in structure (though not in tying) and lends itself to being reinforced by tying a reef knot with the two free ends.
 The pattern of this variation, from the left, is: under-over-under/over-over.

 #1169

-According to Clifford Ashley this is the preferred variation.
 The pattern of this variation, from the left, is: under-under-under/under-under.